Suffrage for Americans with disabilities: Voting Accessibility for the Elderly and Handicapped Act

 Passed into law in 1984, the Voting Accessibility for the Elderly and Handicapped Act requires polling places to ensure accessibility for all disabled persons during federal elections.

 Americans with Disabilities Act

-Passed into law in 1990, the Americans with Disabilities Act of 1990 (or "ADA") is widely considered to be the first major attempt to define the rights of disabled Americans at a federal level.
+The Americans with Disabilities Act of 1990 (or ADA) is widely considered to be the first major attempt to define the rights of disabled Americans at a federal level.
 Signed into law by President George H. W. Bush, the act prohibits discrimination based on disability.
+The U.S DOJ Civil Rights Division phrases the right to access to the polls, as well as the right to register to vote, in these terms: "(the ADA) safeguards the voting rights of a person with a disability."

 Though the ADA is wide-ranging in scope, it has had many lasting effects on the suffrage of disabled Americans.
 Some of the most prominent changes that resulted from the legislation included calls for accessibility within polling stations.
 This effort to increase accessibility has led to the establishment of mandatory accessible parking, passenger drop off areas, and building entrances at polling places.
+However, according to some advocates, the Act itself has not been the "silver bullet" many hoped it would be, and leaves many disabled persons open to ongoing persecution.